 Taxation

-There has been a number of very positive changes to the tax structure in Ireland for agriculture in 2014.
-These changes will have a significant positive effect on farming.
-However a key concern centres on issues that are related to milk price volatility (both on a positive and negative).
+Thereare a number of very positive changes to the tax structure in Ireland for agriculture in 2014.
+These changes will have a significant positive effect on farming, however a key concern centres on issues that are related to milk price volatility (both on a positive and negative).
 It is becoming more apparent that for farmers to be able to deal with volatility that there is a requirement to introduce schemes that encourage farmers to manage the variation in milk receipts.
 The introduction of a scheme similar to the farm management deposit scheme as operated in Australia would take out the problem of volatility virtually overnight.
-While it is accepted that there may be issues around state aid, the group believe that this an EU wide problem and suggest that there is significant potential from pushing this type of scheme right across the EU where the issue could be even more serious.
+While it is accepted that there may be issues around state aid, the group believe that this is an EU wide problem and suggest that there is significant potential from pushing this type of scheme right across the EU where the issue could be even more serious.

 Farm Management Deposit Scheme (FMDS)